Stock market: Nifty likely to breach record high by December 2025, here's why - BusinessToday

 If market reaches this level, Nifty would have breached its record high of 26,277 which it reached on September 27, 2024.
 Sensex too hit a record high of 85,978 in the same session.

-Meanwhile, the market analyst is bullish on EMS stocks such as Amber Enterprises, Dixon Tech and Syrma SGS and Kaynes Technology in terms of both technical and fundamental analysis.
+Meanwhile, the market analyst is bullish on EMS stocks such as Amber Enterprises, Dixon Tech, Syrma SGS and Kaynes Technology in terms of both technical and fundamental analysis.

 Also there has been a very strong under performance of silver against gold for a very long time and this has started catching up of late.